Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Serum selenium levels and all-cause, cancer, and cardiovascular mortality among US adults

 Cohort study analysing the relationship between serum selenium and mortality in US adults.
-Low selenium levels are associated with increased all-cause, cardiovascular and cancer mortality.
+Low selenium levels are associated with increased all-cause and cancer mortality.
+No association is found with cardiovascular mortality.

 Frequently Asked Questions